RoboticAgents/course-information/community_guidelines.md

 ### Violations
 - Depending on the severity of the violation, the class will determine the corrective action.
 - Showing up for class late multiple times verbal warning.
+- When work is turned in late JJ will decided on the consequences.